plume-lib/run-google-java-format/README.md

 ## Installing

 There are two ways to install and use these scripts:
- * clone the repository (run `git clone https://github.com/plume-lib/run-google-java-format.git`) and run the scripts from there
+ * Clone the repository (run `git clone https://github.com/plume-lib/run-google-java-format.git`) and run the scripts from there.
- * download the
+ * Download the
    [run-google-java-format.py](https://raw.githubusercontent.com/plume-lib/run-google-java-format/master/run-google-java-format.py)
    or
    [check-google-java-format.py](https://raw.githubusercontent.com/plume-lib/run-google-java-format/master/check-google-java-format.py)